MIPT-ILab/mipt-mips/docs/index.md

-This project is a part of [Intel lab's](http://ilab.fizteh.ru) activity at [Moscow Institute of Physics and Technology](http://phystech.edu/) (MIPT).
+This project is a part of [MIPT ILab](https://mipt.ru/drec/about/ilab/) activity at [Moscow Institute of Physics and Technology](http://phystech.edu/) (MIPT).
 The project is being developed by a group of students under the guidance of Intel employees.

 The aim of the project is to teach the students the computer architecture through development of a microprocessor implementing the [MIPS](http://en.wikipedia.org/wiki/MIPS32) instruction set in both functional and performance simulators.

 ## Lectures on Computer Architecture

-Lectures are delivered every Friday at 18:30 in 108 RT building.
+Lectures are delivered every Friday at 18:30 in 108 RT building of MIPT.

 N | Date | Event | Hometask
 :-: | :-: |:---- |:----------------